ericsonga/APCSAReview/_sources/VariableBasics/VariablePractice.rst

         .. tab:: Question

            The following code should calculate the body mass index (BMI) for someone who is 5 feet tall and weighs 110 pounds.
-However, the code has errors.
+However, the code has syntax errors, like missing semicolons, wrong case on names, or unmatched ``"`` or ``(``.
 Fix the code so that it compiles and runs correctly.

            .. activecode::  ch3Ex2q
               :language: java